On Temperature-Constrained Non-Deterministic Machine Translation: Potential and Evaluation: The Under-Explored Space of ND-MT on the Evaluation Scheme

 \subsection{Buckets Effect of ND-MT}

 To further investigate reliable evaluation frameworks, we conduct experiments across different sampling sizes ($\{10, 20, 50\}$) while maintaining constant temperature values for five state-of-the-art ND-MT models.
 For evaluation metrics, we employ BLEU, ChrF++, and GLVS as lexical-based metrics, and COMETDA and COMETKIWI as semantic metrics.
 The results are presented in Tables~\ref{tab:metrics_corr_sample_lexical} and \ref{tab:corr_semantic_combined}.
-A key observation is the bucket effect: the minimum-score aggregation method for ND-MT systems provides stable ranking evaluations across all sampling sizes and metrics.
-Encouragingly, our findings demonstrate that controlled sampling sizes—rather than arbitrarily large samples—can yield reliable evaluations with existing metrics.
-However, metric selection requires careful consideration, as evidenced by the exceptional behavior of TER discussed in Appendix~\ref{Buckets_Effect}.
+A key observation is the \textbf{\textit{Buckets Effect}}: the worst-cases of ND-MT systems determine the system ranking across all sampling sizes and metrics.
+Our findings demonstrate that a controlled sampling sizes rather than arbitrarily large samples—can yield reliable evaluations with existing metrics.
+However, the Buckets Effect indicates the difficult for evaluation the real system performance of ND-MT since the worst-case is unknown in advance and hard to find.
+However, we notice that finding reliable metrics may possible but need careful filtering (concrete discussed about the metrics in Appendix~\ref{Buckets_Effect}).